 Final word from Sportdoctorlondon about fibula stress fracture

 Fibula stress fractures should be considered in any runner who develops pain above the ankle.
-You should see a doctor experienced in diagnosing and managing runners with ankle pain.
+You should see a doctor who is experienced in diagnosing and managing runners with ankle pain.
 An early diagnosis means that recovery and return to running are generally quicker.

 Related conditions: